BubbleMania

 Hint: Try comparing bubbles to rainbows, is it the same effect?
 Experiment with a prism and bubbles side by side.

 The answer has to do with the efficiency of nature.
-Can a square bubble be formed?
+Can a cube bubble be formed?

 Probably not, but prove it by trying food coloring and tempera paints.